gomax22/gpu-accelerated-convolutional-kernel-training/README.md

 #### [Link to the report](https://github.com/gomax22/gpu-accelerated-convolutional-kernel-training/blob/main/HPC_Report_Massimiliano_GiordanoOrsini.pdf)

-*DISCLAIMER: other optimization details can be performed for improving the code and getting a faster implementation.
-However, this hands-on project leverages on educational purposes: clarifying some concepts about convolutional layers, both from theoretical and implementative aspects, and practicing with basic CUDA routines.*
+*DISCLAIMER: the provided code can be optimized in order to get a faster implementation.
+However, this hands-on project leverages on educational purposes: clarifying some concepts about convolutional layers, both from theoretical and practical aspects, and playing with basic CUDA routines.*